cesaro/dpu-cav18-exp/doc/6-section-6.4.md

 ![](img/explore-allcalles.png)

-### Premilinaries: DPU jobs and corresponding functions
+### The most relevant C++ functions
-In the sections below, we will mentions the following functions in DPU code corresponding to jobs:
+In the sections below, we will refer to various tasks such as executing program under analysis, computing alternatives, etc.
+In this section, we explain the correspondence between these tasks and the C++ functions implementing them in DPU.
 * _Main procedure of DPU_: corresponds to function `dpu::C15unfolder::explore()`.
 It directly works on
 the program under analysis including executing the program, building event structure, computing alternatives, etc.
 * _Running the program under analysis_: corresponds to function `stid::Executor::run()` which calls the front end Steroids